 Now you know what to look for in an elevated dog bed, here are five excellent options.
 While I don’t think you can go wrong with any of these beds, make sure you read the mini-reviews to find out which is best for your pet.

-The Kuranda Chew Proof Elevated bed is my top pick in this category.
-It's a highly durable model with hidden fabric edges to prevent chewing, strong cover material and a range of sizes and colors.
+The Kuranda Chew Proof Elevated bed is my top pick in this category (and one of the best dog beds in any category.)
+It’s a highly durable model with hidden fabric edges to prevent chewing, strong cover material and a range of sizes and colors.
 In short, the Kuranda is close to the perfect raised bed.